drmonkeysee/ecs-scheduler/README.md

 }
 ```

-Here we specify the `id` explicitly and we set container-specific environment overrides to control how long our test task will sleep before reporting it's done.
+Here we specify the `id` explicitly and we set container-specific environment overrides to control how long our test task will sleep before exiting.
 The `overrides` syntax can be a bit confusing at first due to the fact that an ECS task can contain multiple containers, so overrides must be specified per container.
 Getting this job looks like:

 ```sh
 > curl -i http://localhost:5000/jobs/long-sleep-test